hasn0life/t-deck-ulisp/README.md

 I used the [Arduino gfx](https://github.com/moononournation/Arduino_GFX) library instead of the adafruit one because the T-Deck repo examples had it working.

-Note that the I2C port is routed to pins SDA -> 18 and SCL -> 8
+Note that the I2C port needs to be routed to pins SDA -> 18 and SCL -> 8 I have routed them for the Wire1 port but not for the default port.
+To use these functions uncomment line 2395

 # ulisp functions for screen and keyboard so far